MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-virtual-hub-extension-pattern-content.md

 A virtual hub extension is often deemed business critical, as it's serving a core function within the network.
 Extensions should be designed to align to business requirements, have failure mitigation strategies in place, and be designed to scale with the needs of the spokes.

 Resiliency testing and reliability monitoring should be part of the standard operating procedures for any extension, validating access and throughput requirements.
-It's recommended that each extension have a meaningful health model.
+It's recommended that each extension has a meaningful health model.

 ### Security